 'All staff should be aware of indicators of abuse and neglect.
-Knowing what to look for is vital for the early identification of abuse and neglect (see paragraphs 26-30), and specific safeguarding issues such as child criminal exploitation and child sexual exploitation (see paragraphs 32-39) so that staff are able to identify cases of children who may be in need of help or protection" September 2021, Part 1 (para 20).
+Knowing what to look for is vital for the early identification of abuse and neglect (see paragraphs 26-30), child-on-child abuse (see paras 32 - 35) and specific safeguarding issues such as child criminal exploitation and child sexual exploitation (see paras 36-42) so that staff are able to identify cases of children who may be in need of help or protection" Keeping Children Safe in Education, September 2022, Part One (para 21).

-All of our staff are familiar with KCSIE September 2021 and their responsibilities highlighted within this (paragraphs 20 to 52).
+All of our staff are familiar with KCSIE September 2022 and their responsibilities highlighted within this (paras 20 to 50).

-Paragraph 19 of the document emphasises that staff should be particularly alert to the need for early help for the following groups of children:
+Paragraph 20 of the document emphasises that staff should be particularly alert to the need for early help for the following groups of children: